Masala Chai (Indian Spiced Tea) Recipe

 Instructions

 - After 5 minutes, turn the heat up to medium-high and watch the chai boil.
 Once the chai just rises to the top of the saucepan, turn off the heat.
+Repeat this process 2-3 times to enhance the flavours.

 - Strain the chai into your favourite mug.
 Enjoy hot, cookies mandatory.